intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 on the spectrum between being strict versus permissive in the presence of protocol errors:

-* If implementations predominantly enforce strict compliance with specifications, newer implementations will experience failures if they do not comply with protocol requirements.
+* If continually updating implementations predominantly enforce strict compliance with specifications, newer implementations will experience failures if they do not comply with protocol requirements.
 Newer implementations need to fix compliance issues in order to be successfully deployed.
-This ensures that most deployments are compliant.
+This ensures that most deployments are compliant over time.
+This is especially true for implementations that have expected rapid update cycles (for example web browsers).

 * Conversely, if non-compliance is tolerated by existing implementations, non-compliant implementations can be deployed successfully.
 Newer